Numigi/odoo-project-addons/project_portal_parent_task/README.rst

 Project Portal Parent Task
 ==========================
-This module displays the parent task on the task portal form view.
+This module displays the parent task on the task portal form view if the portal connected user have access to it.

 The parent task is placed after the project name.